NetherlandsForensicInstitute/asmtransformers/asmtransformers/README.md

 Our multilingual model can be found on [Huggingface](https://huggingface.co/NetherlandsForensicInstitute/Multilingual-ASMBERT)

-You can also find our monolingual, ARM64BERT semantic search model on Huggingface:
+You can also find our monolingual, ARM64BERT semantic search model on Hugging Face:
 <a href='https://huggingface.co/NetherlandsForensicInstitute/ARM64bert-embedding'>NetherlandsForensicInstitute/ARM64bert-embedding</a>

 Evaluation